aci-ref/facilitation_leading_practices/activities/05-assistance.md

-Assisting researchers as they actively use ACI is a key component of facilitation, especially if the Facilitator is directly associated with one or more specific ACI services, or when researchers require outside resources.
+Assisting researchers as they actively use ACI is a key component of facilitation, especially if the Facilitator is directly associated with one or more specific ACI services or when researchers require outside resources.
 Whether researchers are already leveraging an ACI resource or have just gained access, they should be be able to easily obtain ongoing assistance from Facilitators and other ACI support staff with respect